jaySiddhapura-eng/MongoDB/README.md

 ## What is scalability in terms of database?

-1. **Vertically scalable**: SQL, u can increase the load on single server by increasing the hardware components or upgrading the entire server with new one<br>
+1. **Vertically scalable**: SQL, you can increase the load on single server by increasing the hardware components or upgrading the entire server with new one<br>